shanmukha-MaiL/gcp-flask-deploy/README.md

 # gcp-flask-deploy
-cloud deployment of flask app
+edit and push the code from AWS cloud9 for CI then set up CD for the flask app on GCP